Skip to Content

 Whether you’ve been injured or need help navigating a disability claim, we're here to assist.
 Reach out today to speak with a dedicated attorney who understands your case.

-Liability in motorcycle accidents hinges on the circumstances surrounding the incident.
-Generally, if another driver’s negligence, such as failing to yield or violating traffic rules, leads to the accident, they may be held liable for the damages.
+Liability for a motorcycle accident in Kentucky depends on the specific facts of the case.
+When another driver’s negligence, such as failing to yield or violating traffic rules, leads to the crash, that party may have to pay damages.

 While Kentucky is a “no-fault” state for car insurance, meaning your own insurance covers your injuries regardless of fault, this does not apply to motorcycles.
 Motorcyclists can pursue claims against other parties without the restrictions of the no-fault system.